 This message is a direct tie to Jeremiah 29:11.
 It’s not a promise of a life where there’s nothing to worry about.
-It’s a promise of a life where in the midst of worrisome problems we can have peace.
+It’s a promise of a life wherein the midst of worrisome problems we can have peace.
 Having faith, believing in God, means trusting that His plan is what’s best for us, even when it doesn’t make sense.

 Some things might never make sense in this life.
 It must have seemed that way to the Israelites that died in captivity.
 But God can see things we cannot.
+He is orchestrating a story we are not yet privy too.
 One day things will be revealed, and we will see the larger picture.

 Until then we have this promise.
 God is with us, and we can find peace and rest in that.
 The Gospel message isn’t one of an easy life.
 Rather it’s a promise that we can hope because the God we serve has overcome death and is walking beside us.

 I want to hear from you!
 What do you think?
 Leave a comment below!

 Get Access To 3 Exclusive Articles (for FREE)

 Want more articles like this one delivered straight to your email?
 Sign up for Rethink Updates and you’ll also get access to 3 exclusive articles!
 Put your email in the box below!

 Don’t forget to share your thoughts!
 What do you think of this Jeremiah 29:11 meaning?
 Leave a comment below!